hwdsl2/setup-ipsec-vpn/docs/clients-xauth.md

 1. Tap **Done**.
 1. Slide the **VPN** switch ON.

 Once connected, you will see a VPN icon in the status bar.
-You can verify that your traffic is being routed properly by <a href="https://www.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
+You can verify that your traffic is being routed properly by [looking up your IP address on Google](https://www.google.com/search?q=my+ip).
 It should say "Your public IP address is `Your VPN Server IP`".

-If you get an error when trying to connect, see <a href="clients.md#troubleshooting" target="_blank">Troubleshooting</a>.
+If you get an error when trying to connect, see [Troubleshooting](clients.md#troubleshooting).

 ## Linux